muralitharankm/Ex.No.7/README.md

-# Result:
+**Result: **

-The lab exercise resulted in the creation of a prototype concept for a personal assistant powered by large language models.
+<br>The lab exercise resulted in the creation of a prototype concept for a personal assistant powered by large language models.
 Students were able to:

- Understand how to tailor LLM prompts to real-life applications.
+<br> Understand how to tailor LLM prompts to real-life applications.
- Foster creativity by designing features suited to their personal or academic lives.
+<br> Foster creativity by designing features suited to their personal or academic lives.
- Learn prompt engineering techniques for optimal interaction with AI tools.
+<br> Learn prompt engineering techniques for optimal interaction with AI tools.
- Experience the versatility and utility of generative AI in solving everyday problems.
+<br> Experience the versatility and utility of generative AI in solving everyday problems.